 HIPAA for Self-Insured Companies

-Compliancy Group gives self-insured organizations the power to take control of HIPAA compliance with our cloud-based compliance solution, The Guard™.
+Compliancy Group gives self-insured organizations the power to take control of HIPAA compliance with our cloud-based compliance solution, The Guard™ software.

 The Guard is built to address the full extent of federal HIPAA regulation.
 Compliancy Group’s team of expert Compliance Coaches™ give all of our users guided walkthroughs of the implementation process to ensure everything is done right the first time around.